Mercerenies/a-turtles-troll/README.md

   nether)
 * Dirt and sticks can be crafted into each other now
 * Chickens are immune to Pufferfish damage
+* Pointed dripstone arrows now have tags and a custom name marking them as different (thanks, EvanSki)
 * Fixed Weeping Angel arm pose again (thanks, EvanSki)

 ### Version 1.10